 What we do

+The Balanced Economy Project is a new international anti-monopoly organisation, focused on countries outside the United States.
 Our goal is to re-balance our economies in the wider public interest, and stem and roll back a rising tide of oligarchy now threatening our democracies.

+Many levers are needed to push back against excessive monopoly power.
 We are especially keen to promote the forgotten tools of competition policy, potentially the most powerful toolbox a government has.
 We have two core goals, in this respect.

 Second, competition policy happens inside an elite, technocratic, fortress-like bubble: we seek to democratise this and bring in groups hurt by monopoly power, such as trade unions, development NGOs, farmers or small businesses.